Aitia-IIOT/ah5-docs-java-spring/docs/api/add-on/dataModelTranslation-generic-http.md

 }
 ```

-The **error codes** are `400` if the request is malformed or "_taskId_" is missing, `401` if credentials were requested but not presented, `403` if the access validation failed,
-`404` if the "_taskId_" in unkown and `500` if an unexpected error happens.
+The **error codes** are `400` if the request is malformed or "_taskId_" is missing, `401` if credentials were requested but not presented, `403` if the access validation failed, `404` if the "_taskId_" in unknown and `500` if an unexpected error happens.
 The error response also contains an
 [ErrorResponse](../data-models/error-response.md) JSON encoded body.

 ```
 {
-  "errorMessage":  "Task ID is missing!",
+  "errorMessage":  "Task ID is missing",
   "errorCode":  400,
   "exceptionType":  "INVALID_PARAMETER",
   "origin":  "GET /<path>/<to>/<get-result>"